MicrosoftDocs/azure-devops-docs/docs/cross-platform/manage-requirements.md

 > - Determine what can ship and when
 > - Monitor and report on progress

-When managing requirements using Agile methods, you'll also perform within an Agile culture which support the following principles and methods:
+When managing requirements using Agile methods, you'll also perform within an Agile culture which supports the following principles and methods:

 > [!div class="checklist"]
 > - Alignment within the organization